-The only feasible alternative was a strike at the heart of the Soviet Union from the Aegean Sea, the Turkish Straits, the Black Sea and Ukraine.
+The only alternative was a strike at the heart of the Soviet Union from the Aegean Sea, the Turkish Straits, the Black Sea and Ukraine.
 This would still require a large amphibious landing, however, and have the disadvantages of long sea routes and long lines of communication.

 What were the Soviets thinking?

-Under Stalin, the Soviets did not plan to use atomic weapons in a war with the West, probably owing to America’s massive nuclear superiority at the time.
+Under Stalin, the Soviets did not plan to use atomic weapons in a war with the West, probably due to America’s massive nuclear superiority at the time.
 That changed in the 1960s, when the superpowers approximated nuclear parity.

 We know from 1964 and 1979 war planes, declassified by the post-Cold War governments of the Czech Republic and Poland, respectively, that the Warsaw Pact envisaged a generous use of nuclear weapons to clear the way for a ground invasion.